yanghengtang/tp/docs/UserGuide.md

 ## Appointment Management Features

-This is the list of features that help you manage the records of appointment:
+This is the list of features that help you manage appointment records:
 - [Adding appointment](#adding-an-appointment--add_a)
 - [Listing appointment](#listing-all-appointments-or-by-patient-or-doctor-nric--list_a)
 - [Viewing appointment](#viewing-an-appointment--view_a)